-Under the proposed amendment, SC-USREALTY and any other Special Shareholder would be allowed to increase their ownership of REGENCY capital stock after the merger, subject to the Special Shareholder Limit described above.
-However, in order to preserve the flexibility for REGENCY to return to the status of a domestically controlled REIT, the proposed amendment to Section 5.14(a) of the REGENCY Articles would prohibit any transfer of REGENCY capital stock to any Non-U.S. Person (other than a Special Shareholder) at any time that Non-U.S. Persons) directly or indirectly own 50% or more of the fair market value of REGENCY's outstanding capital stock.
+Under the proposed amendment, SC-USRealty and any other Special Shareholder would be allowed to increase their ownership of Regency capital stock after the merger, subject to the Special Shareholder Limit described above.
+However, in order to preserve the flexibility for Regency to return to the status of a domestically controlled REIT, the proposed amendment to Section 5.14(a) of the Regency Articles would prohibit any transfer of Regency capital stock by any person other than a Special Shareholder that would result in such stock being owned directly or indirectly by any Non-U.S. Person (other than a Special Shareholder) at any time that Non-U.S. Persons (including the Special Shareholders, who will be presumed to be Non-U.S. Persons) directly or indirectly own 50% or more of the fair market value of Regency's outstanding capital stock.
 Any transfer in violation of this prohibition would be deemed void ab initio.